RunestoneInteractive/httlads/_sources/TextualAnalysis/graph_relations.rst

 .. image:: Figures/Digraph.gv.png
   :alt: Digraph of USA, Mexico, Cuba and Canada based on how often they refer to each other.
 Mexico, USA and Cuba form a bidirectional line between each other while Canada points to itself.

-The arrows on the graph indicate which country is referencing which other country.
+The arrows on the graph indicate which country is referencing another country.
 Formally, we call the ovals with the country names **nodes**, and the arrows connecting them **edges**.
 One of the most common ways that computer scientists and mathematicians represent a graph is called an **adjacency matrix**.